memorius/policy-auction/README-datastructures.txt

 Tasks:

-- Occasionally (maybe a few times a day), archive from policy_new_votes to policies_vote_history as described above, according to current_votes_finalize_delay, and update finalized baseline counts in policies.
+- Occasionally (maybe a few times a day), archive from policy_new_votes to policy_vote_history as described above, according to current_votes_finalize_delay, and update finalized baseline counts in policies.

 - Periodically look for user_policy_votes records with pending_votes columns, and re-do/complete the writes to policy_new_votes, and the recalc of policies.total_votes, then move the user_policy_votes.pending_votes column to a user_policy_votes.votes column.